 8. Tax consultant fraud

-Individuals or firms may pose as knowledgeable tax professionals or tax preparers offering services to assist you with your tax obligations.
-These fake tax consultants may promise to minimize tax liabilities or maximize refunds.
-You could then face audits, penalties, or legal actions due to inaccurate filings or unlawful tax avoidance.
-Or the scammer might direct your refund to their account.
+Fraudulent individuals or firms can pose as knowledgeable tax professionals or tax preparers offering services to assist you with your tax obligations.
+These fake tax consultants may promise to minimize your tax liabilities or maximize your refunds.
+If you use their services, you may face audits, penalties, or legal action due to inaccurate filings or tax avoidance.
+Alternatively, the scammer might direct your refund to their account.

 What scammers might say: "Hello, I'm a tax consultant offering exclusive services to minimize your tax liabilities and maximize your refunds.
 Just provide your personal and financial information, and I'll handle the rest."